claceio/apps/README.md

 After Clace service is started, an app can be installed by running:

 ```
-clace app create --approve /utils/bookmarks https://github.com/claceio/apps/utils/bookmarks/
+clace app create --approve /bookmarks https://github.com/claceio/apps/utils/bookmarks/
 clace app create --approve /system/disk_usage https://github.com/claceio/apps/system/disk_usage
 clace app create --approve /system/memory_usage https://github.com/claceio/apps/system/memory_usage
 ```

-The apps should be available at the requested url, like https://localhost:25223/utils/bookmarks.
+The apps will be available at the requested url, like https://localhost:25223/bookmarks.
 Use `admin` as the username and the password displayed when the Clace server was installed.
+To disable password auth for the ap, add the `--auth-type none` option to the `app create` command.
+To change existing app auth-type, run `clace app update auth-type /bookmarks none`.

-To update existing apps, run
+To reload existing apps with any code changes from GitHub, run

 ```
-clace app reload --promote /utils/bookmarks # reload one app from latest code in GitHub
+clace app reload --promote /bookmarks # reload one app from latest code in GitHub
 clace app reload --promote all # reload all apps from latest code in GitHub
 ```